zowe/docs-site/docs/user-guide/install-zowe-pswi-acquire.md

 1. Go to [Zowe Downloads](https://www.zowe.org/download.html) and find **Zowe - Portable Software Instance**.
 2. Download the latest version of the package to your workstation.
 3. Use an file transfer utility such as an FTP client to transfer the single pax file to the mainframe.
-4. Execute JCL to unpack the installation file and restore the individual pax files.
+4. Execute the JCL to unpack the installation file and restore the individual pax files.
 Sample JCL follows:
 ` //USSBATCH EXEC PGM=BPXBATCH,`
 `//STDOUT   DD=SYSOUT=*`
 `//STDERR   DD=SYSOUT=*`